Not all fuel is created equal. If you’re looking for a classic, Heat Beads BBQ Briquettes and charcoal are both great options.

 Briquettes don’t flare up when fat falls on them, decreasing the chance of causing a burn or injury.

 Briquettes typically have a higher ash production than regular charcoal.
 Up to 10% of the briquette’s original weight is taken up by ash.
 This could be a potential problem if the ash content is extensive and clogs ups the lower fire grate.
+If you want to know how to light heat beads, you can see how we do it.

 Charcoal doesn’t have temperature control.
 This means that it burns quicker and hotter and will require more practice and skill to use.